SPEAK-ASR/Transcription-Service/README.md

 - **Quality Control**: Built-in validation and data integrity checks
 - **Progress Tracking**: Real-time transcription count updates

-### Web Interface
+### API-First Client Experience
-- **Responsive Design**: Modern, mobile-friendly transcription interface
+- **Decoupled UI**: The React-based SPEAK-Client consumes these APIs to deliver the transcription and validation workflows
-- **Audio Player**: Custom HTML5 player with speed controls and replay functionality
+- **Audio Utilities**: Clients can build custom players using the secure signed URLs issued by the service
-- **Sinhala Input**: Built-in phonetic keyboard for users without Sinhala keyboards
+- **Sinhala Input**: The Sinhala phonetic IME is now shipped with the client application while keeping the backend logic untouched
-- **Real-time Feedback**: Instant submission status and error handling
+- **Real-time Feedback**: Clients receive structured success/error responses for rich UX

 ### Developer Experience
 - **Async Architecture**: Full async/await support with SQLAlchemy and asyncpg